Business Foundation Degree (awarded by University College Birmingham)

 Completion of the programme provides students with various alternatives, including further study (such as the Final Year Business Enterprise ‘top-up’ programme at University College Birmingham), or a range of career opportunities in various business functional areas or management positions.

 Entry onto the FdA programme is via one of two routes; Applicants who have completed a level 3 programme of study and attained a minimum 120 tariff points at this level are accepted onto the programme.
-You are also required to have a level two or a grade C or above in English and/or Maths.
+You are also required to have a level 2 or a grade C or above in English and/or Maths.
 You will need to provide academic references.

 As a higher education student living in England, you can apply for a Disabled Students’ Allowance (DSA) if you have a: